Updated on 16/01/18.

 - Sensitivity to light.

 On rare occasions, eye symptoms may worsen, causing severe inflammation, tissue damage, ulceration, and vision loss.
+In December 2017, the first case of permanent vision loss in the left eye was reported in a 40-year-old man with probable myelodysplastic syndrome or myeloproliferative neoplasm (Jang et al, 2017).

 Can Sweet’s syndrome affect the eyes even if skin lesions are not present?

-Yes.
-It is possible to have Sweet’s syndrome-related eye problems even when skin lesions are not present, but this is not common (Bilgin et al, 2015:54; Koay et al, 2013).
+Yes, it is possible to have Sweet’s syndrome-related eye problems even when skin lesions are not present, but this is not common (Bilgin et al, 2015:54; Koay et al, 2013).

 What are the commonest eye problems?